wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 print("Final answer:", response["answer"])
 ```

-And with this we have a fully functional LLM agent that can independently do tasks for us.
-For a coding agent we may want to give access to more tools other than read and write, such as file search, listing directories, terminal command execution, and even internet search so it can search documentation.
-The world is your oyster.
+And with this we now have a fully functional LLM agent that can run tasks on its own and verify completion before returning the results.

 ## Final Tweaks

 We can add a few tweaks here and there to make the agent even more robust.

-For example we may decide to add another LLM call at the beginning to turn the user prompt into a detailed prompt with a step by step plan.
-This plan will make the validation process better for the model by not only giving the next LLM a clue of what tools to use and in what order (eg list files first, read file next, write after), but also by making the validation more robust.
-During validation we check the model actions against a detailed list of To-Dos to see if the task was accomplished or not.
+For example we may decide to add another LLM call at the beginning to turn the user prompt into a detailed plan.

+This plan will give the next LLM call more context into how to solve the task so it can choose which tools to use more efficiently.

+It will also improve the validation process by checking the results against the detailed plan, and check if all the points were addressed.

-In our code we simply add this line after the user prompt
+In our code we simply add this line after the user prompt, and then we ensure the validation checks against this plan.

 ```python
 plan = llm.chat(f"Break the task into steps: {user_prompt}")
 ```

-Another nice tweak is to add an LLM call before the final response, when the answer has already been validated.
-This way the model can take a full view of the action history and summarise the outcome into a one nice final answer.
-If you don't this part, the agent may still have done the task, but you may get an ugly and unpolished final text answer.
+Another nice tweak is to add a final summarising LLM call before we return the response to the user, after it has been validated.

+This way the model can take a full view of what's been done and summarise the outcome into a one nice final answer.
+This step will ensure much prettier final answers and a nicer user experience.

 ![](./llm-loop-4.png)

-Now we can see this in action.
-I have built a coding agent so I could understand this process better.
-I recommend you do the same!
+Let's see this in action!

+As part of the process of learning about agents I have built a coding agent so I could better understand the workflows.

+This agent follows the same loop described in this blog post and it has access to four tools: read, write, search files and list directories.

 ![example swe agent](./swe_agent_demo.gif)

 In this demo, the agent is asked to create unit tests for a specific file.
 It first uses the read tool to open `search.py`, then sends the contents for validation.

-The first validation fails, so the process restarts with a new LLM call.
+The first validation fails, so the process restarts with a new LLM call to choose new tools.
 With the contents of `search.py` now in context, the agent uses the write tool to generate the unit tests.
 The outputs are validated again; this time they pass, and the agent sends the final response to the user.

 ## Final Words

-We have just walked through how to go from LLM to agent with only a few extra steps.
+We have just walked through how to go from LLM to agent by adding a few extra steps.

-The point is not that my implementation is perfect.
-It is not.
-There are gaps in the code and there are definitely more efficient loops out there.
+My implementation is not perfect.
+There are gaps in the code and there are definitely more efficient ways to build the loops.
 But that is part of the fun.
 Agents are still raw, still experimental, and the best way to learn is to build your own.

 Whether you start from scratch like I did, or use a library like [pydantic ai](https://martinfowler.com/articles/build-own-coding-agent.html), you will quickly see what works, what breaks, and what needs to be refined.
-And that is exactly how you move beyond simply using LLMs into shaping them into agents.
+And that is exactly how you move beyond simply using LLMs to shaping them into agents.

-I hope this gave you both a clear starting point and the push to try it yourself.
-Because there is nothing like that feeling the first time you watch an agent generate code on its own.
+I hope this gave you both a clear starting point and the push to try it yourself, because there is nothing like that feeling the first time you watch your agent generate code on its own.